DRAFT SHROPSHIRE LOCAL PLAN

 Our belief that the process is undemocratic is based partly on our re-analysis of the Council's data from the first two consultations.
 This showed that the electorate are overwhelmingly against the Council’s high housing targets.
 It is only the development sector, and the Council, that want them.
 This is the report:

 This next formal, 6-week consultation is currently set to straddle Christmas and the New Year, though that is a very tight timetable, because there are usually several months between each consultation, so that comments can be taken on board.
 After the lengthy public inquiry before a Government Inspector the revised plan is not now expected to be adopted until 2022.

 Economic Growth Strategy

 The Council has a stated ‘growth culture’ and wants to ‘achieve maximum economic productivity’.
 There was no reference to sustainability in the consultation documents.
 We have serious misgivings about this ‘growth, growth, growth’ culture, which is so obviously unsustainable in the long term.
 There must be more emphasis on addressing the effects of climate change too.
-Shropshire Council’s recent declaration of a Climate Emergency will not in practice do this: they still think they can carry on with growth as usual.
+Shropshire Council’s declaration of a Climate Emergency in May 2019 will not in practice do this: they still think they can carry on with growth as usual.

 Shropshire Council's Final Economic Growth Strategy (July 2017) is here.

 The Council wants Shropshire to be “the best place to do business and invest” and wants a “step-change” to “maximise our economic potential and increase productivity” and to make its economy bigger and better.
 Is that really a realistic, or even sensible, ambition for a beautiful rural county that is currently 33rd out of 41 English Counties on economic performance?